-Sightings of large marine vertebrates in the Adriatic Sea during aerial surveys 2010 & 2013

-Figure 28 Sightings of large marine vertebrates in the Adriatic Sea recorded during the aerial surveys in 2010 and 2013
+Sightings of large marine vertebrates in the Adriatic Sea during aerial surveys 2010 & 2013 Figure 28 Sightings of large marine vertebrates in the Adriatic Sea recorded during the aerial surveys in 2010 and 2013

 Figure 29 shows two descriptive options of areas of importance for megafauna in the Adriatic Sea, based on ecological aspects of the selected species (biological features).
-Based on the knowledge of the region, including aspects related to anthropogenic pressures (e.g. bycatch, human disturbance, habitat loss/degradation, alien invasive species, overexploitation, pollution), we believe that in order to identify vulnerable marine areas that need stricter protection and/or management, the following features should be considered in a predictive model:

-areas with encounter densities higher than a given % of the total for "species X" areas with encounter densities higher than a given % of the total for "species Y" areas with encounter densities higher than a given % of the total for "species Z" areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual effort of bottom fishing activities higher than of the a given % of the total
+Based on the knowledge of the region, including aspects related to anthropogenic pressures (e.g. bycatch, human disturbance, habitat loss/degradation, alien invasive species, overexploitation, pollution), we believe that in order to identify vulnerable marine areas that need stricter protection and/or management, the following features should be considered in a predictive model: areas with encounter densities higher than a given % of the total for "species X" areas with encounter densities higher than a given % of the total for "species Z" areas with encounter densities higher than a given % of the total for "species Z" areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total areas with monthly or annual traffic intensity higher than a given % of the total for "species Z"